nseckinoral/samples-dotnet/inventory-v3-0/README.md

 - **Fetch a single item**, check if it's available to buy.
 - If it's not available, see other stores the product can be bought from by **fetching the in-store metadata across multiple stores**.

+After fetching the in-store metadata across multiple stores, we represented them in a map that is provided by Bing Maps.
+You can find the reference link at the bottom.

 Two different instore metadata has been created for sample items in this project.
 One of them was for showing the **item availability**, another one was for showing the **quantity**.

 **Example Response:**